Associate of Arts & Sciences (AA&S)

-Admission Requirements: In addition to the admission requirements established for the College, students who intend to pursue a transfer degree program should have completed in high school as a minimum: 4 units of English, 2 units of college preparatory mathematics, 1 unit of laboratory science, and 1 unit of social studies or history.
-All students will be required to take placement tests in math, writing, and reading to aid in placing students in the appropriate courses.
+In addition to the admission requirements established for the College, students who intend to pursue a transfer degree program should have completed in high school as a minimum: 4 units of English, 2 units of college preparatory mathematics, 1 unit of laboratory science, and 1 unit of social studies or history.
+All students will be required to demonstrate college readiness through assessment and/or transcript review and may be required to take placement tests in math, writing, and reading to aid in placing students in the appropriate courses.
 Students who do not meet required placement levels must enroll in developmental studies courses.

 |Student Development||SDV 100 or any approved SDV course||1|